ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Pyridoxal-5-Phosphate is our top-ranked form of Vitamin B6 with best absorption bioavailability.
-It outperforms Pyridoxine HCl based on peer-reviewed absorption research.
+Not sure which to buy?
+Pyridoxal-5-Phosphate is our top-ranked form of Vitamin B6, and it outperforms Pyridoxine HCl based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating